Jack Baran

-Jack Mathew Baran (born January 13, 1997), also known on YouTube as thatsojack, is an American YouTube personality.
+Jack Matthew Baran (born January 13, 1997), also known on YouTube as thatsojack, is an American YouTube personality.

 Early life

 Baran was born in Fairfield, Connecticut on January 13, 1997.
 He attended and graduated from Fairfield Warde High School in 2014.

 Career

 Baran created his YouTube channel in 2010 and now primarily uploads lifestyle and vlog videos.
 In early 2015, Baran starred in an AwesomenessTV skit alongside Paulina Cerrilla, portraying a Starbucks barista.
 In the summer of 2015, Baran and fellow YouTube personality Jenn McAllister (jennxpenn) began starring in an AwesomenessTV series titled First Times with Jack + Jenn.
 In December 2016 Jack Baran, along with co-stars Gabbie Hanna, Andrew Lowe, Chachi Gonzales, and Ricky Dillon, went across the United States lip-syncing as part of the Drop the Mic Tour.

 In 2017, Baran hosted a game show on Snapchat for the Grammy Awards, quizzing people on the streets about their knowledge of the awards show.